SAP-samples/cap-local-development-workshop/exercises/02/README.md

 <a name="footnote-2"></a>
 ### Footnote 2

 JSON may be a useful choice for the format of initial data if you're creating it for a mocked version of an external service where the representations of data are also in JSON, such as OData entitysets.
-Fetching the [Products] entityset from the [Northbreeze] service provides a JSON representation where the data that would go in such a file is at the `value` property, so you could do something as simple as this:
+In fact we'll be doing exactly this in the next exercise.

 ```bash
 curl -s https://developer-challenge.cfapps.eu10.hana.ondemand.com/odata/v4/northbreeze/Products \